ibm-cloud-docs/vmwaresolutions/archiref/fss/fss-caveonix.md

 ## Management cluster
 {: #fss-caveonix-management}

-[Caveonix RiskForesight](https://www.caveonix.com/){:external} provides a comprehensive cloud workload protection platform for IBM Cloud for VMware Regulated Workloads that delivers a common Risk Management Control Plane (RMCP) for continuous and proactive protection of management and edge workloads.
+[Caveonix RiskForesight](https://www.caveonix.com/){:external} provides a comprehensive cloud workload protection platform for IBM Cloud for VMware Regulated Workloads.
+This platform delivers a common Risk Management Control Plane (RMCP) for continuous and proactive protection of management and edge workloads.

 The RMCP enables the SaaS provider to maintain continuous and real-time visibility into workload deployments at scale, incorporating the latest cyberthreats and regulatory compliance needs.
-RiskForesight also evaluates workload-specific cyber and compliance risks and provides proactive defense by using agentless enforcement at network, security, and compute control planes of deployment.
+RiskForesight also evaluates workload-specific cyberrisks and compliance risks and provides proactive defense by using agentless enforcement at network, security, and compute control planes of deployment.

 RiskForesight’s unique Risk Management Control Plane (RMCP) interface slashes or eliminates needless security blind spots and compliance gaps, restoring risk visibility and confidence in compliant deployments.